 - The VA values nexus letters most when a qualified medical professional fully reviews military medical records and your full medical history.

-- Proposed 2025 changes mean continuous positive airway pressure (CPAP) alone may no longer secure a 50% VA disability rating.
+- Significant 2026 updates mean continuous positive airway pressure (CPAP) alone is no longer a guaranteed 50% rating for new claims.

-- Veterans with existing ratings will be protected, but those filing new or secondary claims need to act now.
+- Veterans with existing ratings remain protected via grandfathering, but those filing new or secondary claims must navigate the “Treatment Success” model.

 - Filing a VA benefits claim early and organizing your sleep study, sleep test, and treatment history can make the difference.